Person wearing robe and looking in mirror wearing silver fidget ring

 • and that's OK. teaches us to accept the things that happen to us.
 Good and bad things will happen to us everyday.
 Sometimes all we can do is tell ourselves "that's OK" and move on.

 • baby steps is all about taking things one step at a time.
 When we have highly ambitious goals, it can feel like a lifetime away from achieving them.
 That can lead to feelings of discouragement and lead us to believe we aren't good enough to achieve them.
-This spinner is meant to make us set smaller milestones so we have things to celebrate until the overall goal is achieved.
+This element is meant to make us set smaller milestones so we have things to celebrate until the overall goal is achieved.

 • It's a new day is a reminder that every day is full of new possibilities.
 Just because you've had one bad day doesn't mean you're destined to have a bad life.
 Living each day as a new day helps you leave bad days in the past.